La Leocadia: Description

-The painting's funereal air is established through the shading of the gray background, the colouring of the model's black veil and maja dress, and her sad or nostalgic expression.
+The painting's funereal air is established through the shading of the grey background, the colouring of the model's black veil and maja dress, and her sad or nostalgic expression.
 She is positioned before an open blue sky, with her body slightly leaning against a rock or mound.
 The mound is topped by a row of small wrought iron rails; some critics have suggested it may represent a burial mound.
 X-ray shows that the mound may originally have been painted as an open fireplace and the veil a later addition.
 Leocadia's head rests on her forearm as she looks thoughtfully towards the viewer and is portrayed in a sympathetic manner.
 The work is illuminated by a yellow light falling on her face, arm and chest.
 The background shows a blue and white sky emitting an ocher yellowish noon-light reminiscent of one of his final works, The Milkmaid of Bordeaux.

-The painting contains a sense of peace and air of reconciliation absent in the other works from the series.
+The painting contains a sense of peace and an air of reconciliation absent in the other works from the series.
 Writer Juan José Junquera wrote that the work may represent a personification of Melancholy, or given the relationship between artist and model, "the symbol of the fire of love and of the home and the presentiment of coming death".
 According to Robert Havard, her confident stare and maja dress may be indications of the earlier charge against her of adultery.